Frequently Asked Questions

 A: There may still be general education and degree requirements you may take at CBU.
 You may also consider one the many Health Science minors offered through the College of Allied Health to enhance your education.

 Q: Will you evaluate my prerequisite courses taken at another college/university?

-A: Once you have been accepted and confirm your attendance as a CBU pre-nursing student, you will receive an official transcript review from the Registrar’s Office prior to your initial registration.
+A: Once you have been accepted and confirm your attendance as a CBU pre-nursing student, you will receive an official transcript review from the University Registrar’s Office prior to your initial registration.
 Due to this high volume of inquiries we cannot evaluate transcripts prior to acceptance to CBU.
 Please refer to the articulation agreements.
 If your school is not listed then we do not have an articulation agreement with this institution.